 Effortlessness here does not mean any effort, but to make just an effort to be vivid, present; an ‘effortless effort’ so to speak.
 Therefore, a perfect posture is not important; we can even keep our eyes open if we feel drawn to it; we can do what is really ours.
 When we really let go, what needs to surface comes to the surface.
 Allow things to reveal themselves; there is no need to do anything with it.
 Unconscious material wants to be experienced and hence goes away – if we let it by simply being aware and not interfering.
 Awareness has a natural flow to it.
 Awareness will do what it has to do.
 It has an invention all of itself.
 Allowing awareness to be, spirituality becomes our life.
 And the deepest gift that spirituality has to offer is to wake up from the illusion of separateness.

 The second session of ‘True Meditation’ is titled ‘Meditative Self Inquiry’ and further elaborates on the aforementioned foundations of true meditation:

 The answer to any question that ever comes up eventually is the same: I am.
-We need to stay focused in our meditative self inquiry, we really have to want to know, any spiritually important question points back to ourselves.
-Without inquiry meditation simply leads to certain meditative states, but not to awakening.
+We need to stay focused on our meditative self-inquiry.
+We really have to want to know.
+Any spiritually important question points back to ourselves.
+Without inquiry, meditation leads to certain meditative states, but not to awakening.